 Alejo fell in love with the mountains in his early years as a boy scout, and became a proficient rock climber in his youth.
 Through these activities, he met the friends that helped him summit Ecuador's famed peak Cotopaxi at age 14.
 Since then, Alejo has spent countless days in the mountains and has shared this love with many aspiring climbers.
 He has climbed in Colombia, Ecuador, Peru, Bolivia, Argentina and recently did some serious alpine climbing in the Alps as part of his training to obtain his UIAGM certification.
 Alejo is the second Ecuadorian guide to achieve full UIAGM certification, one of very few US-certified Wilderness Emergency Medical Technicians (WEMT), and a certified member of the ASEGUIM.
 He also works as a climbing, rescue, and outdoor medicine instructor.
 He enjoys traveling, hiking, scuba diving, running and is a pretty darned good cook.

 Ben has more than 100 ascents of Kilimanjaro.
 Ben has become our expert guide on the mountain and safari, and one of Tanzania’s premier guides.
 He enjoys sharing his extensive knowledge and passion of the area’s natural history, and providing his guests with a local’s perspective on Tanzanian culture and history.
+Ben was born in a village on Kilimanjaro and went to primary and secondary school and eventually attended Seminary in Arusha before becoming a safari guide and then a mountain guide.
+He is fluent in English, Chagga, Swahili, Maasai and French.
+Additionally, he knows countless riddles and is a bit of a card-shark.
 Ben’s professionalism, knowledge, and warm personality make him a favorite.

 Born and raised in Ecuador, Gaspar offers expert insight into the culture and mountains of his home country.
 He has climbed in the Alps, Venezuela, Colombia, Ecuador, Peru, Bolivia, and the U.S. He has first ascents in both Bolivia and Ecuador.
 He was trained as a mountain guide in Bolivia and Chamonix, France and holds ASEGUIM certification.
 He is the director of the Mountain Guides School from Ecuador when not guiding in South America.